SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/tidyverse.md

 ## What is the tidyverse?

-The [tidyverse](https://www.tidyverse.org/) is an "opinonated collected of R packages designed for data science."
-There are multiple packages designed to tackle each stage of the data science workflow (importing, transforming, visualizing, modeling, etc.).
-All of the packages are unified by common design philosophies and data structures.
+The [tidyverse](https://www.tidyverse.org/) is *an opinionated collected of R packages designed for data science*.
+There are multiple packages designed to tackle each stage of the data science workflow (depicted below), unified by common design philosophies and data structures.
-{:.notes}

 ![]({% include asset.html path="images/tidy-packages.png" %}){: width="75%"}
 *How tidyverse packages fit into a canonical data science workflow.  [source](https://rviews.rstudio.com/2017/06/08/what-is-the-tidyverse/)*
 {:.captioned}

-It is set of packages that share a high-level design philosophy and low-level grammar and data structures, so that learning one package makes it easier to learn the next.
+Because packages share a high-level design philosophy and low-level grammar and data structures, learning one package makes it easier to learn the next.

-Not strictly alternatives but you might compare it to: base R, which prioritizes reliability, and [data.table](https://rdatatable.gitlab.io/data.table/) which prioritizes speed and concise syntax.
+Not strictly alternatives but you might compare it to: only using base R, which prioritizes stability (i.e. doesn't change as quickly), and [data.table](https://rdatatable.gitlab.io/data.table/) which prioritizes speed and concise syntax.

+If you want to up with new developments in the tidyverse, check out their [blog](https://www.tidyverse.org/blog/), videos from the [RStudio conferences](https://rstudio.com/resources/rstudioconf-2020/), or follow the developers on Twitter.

 ===